m-roeck/energy-bricks/README.md

 ## Overview
-Energy Bricks is a simple framework and project for analyzing wholesale energy market risk exposure.
-To-date the tool is built for NEISO, and utilizes pycaret for forecasting.
+Energy Bricks is a simple framework for analyzing wholesale energy market risk exposure.
+The tool utilizes day-ahead Locational Marginal Price forecasting to identify hours with high price and market exposure.
+To-date the tool is built for NEISO, and utilizes several different regression and ML models for forecasting.

 Features include:

 * Day-Ahead Locational Marginal Pricing, used to inform hourly risk and cost management strategies.
-* Visualization of wholesale prices against forecasts (validation data).
+* Visualization of wholesale prices against forecasts, utilizing model validation data.
-* Trained regression and machine learning pipelines for NEISO price forecasting.
+* Trained regression and machine learning pipelines for nodal price forecasting in NEISO.

 ## Data Pipeline